xx789633/fluss/website/docs/quickstart/lakehouse.md

 ---
-title: Build Streaming Lakehouse
+title: Building a Streaming Lakehouse
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import CleanUp from './_shared-cleanup.md';
 import LakeAnalytics from './_shared-lake-analytics.md';
-import CreateTable from './_shared-create-table.md';

-This guide will help you set up a basic streaming Lakehouse using Fluss with Paimon or Iceberg.
+This guide will help you set up a basic Streaming Lakehouse using Fluss with Paimon or Iceberg, and help you better understand the powerful feature of Union Read.

 ## Environment Setup
 ### Prerequisites